zenstruck/foundry/README.md

 Without auto-refreshing enabled, the above call to `$post->getTitle()` would return "Original Title".

-**NOTE**: A situation you need to be aware of when using auto-refresh is all methods refresh the object first.
+**NOTE**: A situation you need to be aware of when using auto-refresh is that all methods refresh the object first.
 If changing the object's state via multiple methods (or multiple force-sets), the previous changes will be lost:

 ```php